aristanetworks/avd-workshops/workshops/jinja-yaml.md

 Let's analyze the sections of this template.

 `dns`:  DNS is a variable that we are using to represent each item in the list.
 This can be anything you wish.

-`global`:  If you recall, this is the name of the YAML file we are registering in our playbook.
-This tells the template which YAML file to look at for the variable.

 `name_servers`:  This is the parent label or key of the list.
 This says which items in the list we want to iterate through and assign to the variable we defined.